hexwaveai-gc/hexwave.ai/docs/process-status-realtime.md

 When a user triggers a long-running operation:
 1. Backend creates a `processId` and stores initial data in MongoDB
 2. Backend sends request to external API (with webhook URL)
-3. Frontend subscribes to Ably channel for that `processId`
+3. Frontend subscribes to Ably channel for that `processId` (via AblyProvider)
 4. When external API completes, webhook updates database AND publishes to Ably
 5. Frontend receives instant update via Ably subscription